YonkoSultan/Prayer-time/README.md

 #### - Buraidah ( code: buraidah )

 #### - Hafr albatin ( code: hafr albatin )

+### You can put this script into startup using "pythonw" which then will work everytime you turn on your computer.

+### Currnetly the language is arabic only for notifing

 ## For any inquires, contact me at :